Jason Mudrick Was Right About The Secular Decline Of Malls

 I reflect back on an April 4, 2017 piece about Jason Mudrick's bold call that malls were in a forever decline.

-A lot of money has been lost because investors thought like landlord and not like tenants, who actually pay the landlord's bills.
+A lot of money has been lost because investors thought like landlords and not like tenants, who actually pay the landlord's bills.

 I would argue that malls are in secular decline and that even Class 'A' malls are overrated.

 On April 4, 2017, I penned a piece: Hedge Fund Analyst Jason Mudrick Claims: Decline In Malls Is A Forever Trend.
 Within the piece, I suggested that Jason's claim was a bit hyperbolic and noted that it can be quite profitable to bet against the popular wisdom of the day.
 My thought process then was that a lot of pessimism was priced in and that is often super dangerous to make such a bold claim like a 'forever trend'.
-So although I did make some good money in Macy's (M) during its brief run up to just north of $40 per share, in the summer of 2018, at least at the 20,000 foot level, it turns out Jason Mudrick's bold call was exceptionally prescient.
+So although I did make some good money in Macy's (M) during its brief run up to just north of $40 per share, in the summer of 2018, at least at the 20,000-foot level, it turns out Jason Mudrick's bold call was exceptionally prescient.
 I tip my cap to Jason and it looks like he has cashed in on this short mall bet.

 At the time of my April 2017 article, it was my understanding that his firm had $1.6 billion in assets under management.
 Per Whalewisdom, it appears that his firm now manages $2.4 billion.
-The market has handsomely reward him by giving him large pools of capital to management.
+The market has handsomely rewarded him by giving him large pools of capital to management.
 That is the dynamism of this investing game we all love.

-Now this is a perfect segue to discuss Mall REITs.
+Now, this is a perfect segue to discuss Mall REITs.
 As there is a large contingent of Seeking Alpha readers that are retired or nearing retirement, and because of their income (dividend) characteristics, Mall REITs are extremely popular on SA.
-Although I was on a fourteen month writing sabbatical, which prevented me from writing on SA, I have been tracking and closely following the sector for a few years now.
-I have read almost all SA articles on Simon Property Group, Inc. (SPG), The Macerich Company (MAC), Taubman Centers, Inc. (TCO.PK), Brookfield Property Partners L.P.
+Although I was on a fourteen-month writing sabbatical, which prevented me from writing on SA, I have been tracking and closely following the sector for a few years now.
+I have read almost all SA articles on Simon Property Group, Inc. (SPG), The Macerich Company (MAC), Taubman Centers, Inc. (TCO), Brookfield Property Partners L.P.
 (BPY), Tanger Factory Outlet Centers, Inc. (SKT), Pennsylvania Real Estate Investment Trust (PEI), Washington Prime Group (WPG), and (of course) CBL & Associates Properties, Inc. (CBL).

 So although, I wasn't publicly writing during that time period, my close investment friends that know me and who I regularly discuss investment ideas with, would freely admit that I have been bending their ear since early 2019 about my extremely bearish on malls.
 As I developed this view from doing more work and digging into the weeds in early 2019 and throughout 2019 and well into 2020 for that matter.

 That said, early 2019 is ancient history now, so there is no point spending too much time on that bearishness as it doesn't help anyone or really matter.
 The only good part (or perhaps lucky part) was that I was able to sidestep some massive losses in what turned out to be a value trap of a sector.
 Now, that said, I am by no means throwing stones from my panoramic glass home.
-I have made plenty investment mistakes from 2017 through 2020, as I shared in my recent piece: Radical Transparency and Confirmation Bias.
+I have made plenty of investment mistakes from 2017 through 2020, as I shared in my recent piece: Radical Transparency and Confirmation Bias.
 Moreover, during the Q4 2019 and Q1 2020, I aggressively added to my Macy's long bet (see my recent piece: It's Time For Jeff Gennette To Sell Herald Square).
 Now you might say, why would you be aggressively betting on Macy's when you were so bearish on both malls and Mall REITs.
-Quite simply, I thought, and still do, that Macy's is unique given its awesome Macy's.com business, the potential of Backstage, bluemercury, Bloomingdale's solid niche position in the luxury segment, and my steadfast belief Macy's has important supplier relationships with fashionable and desirable brands that consumers continue to want to wear and buy.
+Quite simply, I thought and still do, that Macy's is unique given its awesome Macy's.com business, the potential of Backstage, bluemercury, Bloomingdale's solid niche position in the luxury segment, and my steadfast belief Macy's has important supplier relationships with fashionable and desirable brands that consumers continue to want to wear and buy.
 So despite my concerns about the secular decline of malls, admittedly, I didn't think the magnitude of the negative comps trends would be this severe, so I held my nose and bought more Macy's.
 In the end, though, Macy's exceptionally valuable owned real estate was always my firewall as well as Macy's strong EBITDA generation, at least before the COVID-19 pandemic.

 Sometimes The Simplest Theory Is The Best Theory